 I've won four regional Edward R. Murrow Awards for news and sports reporting, including our national recognition in 2013 for exposing safety issues on youth soccer fields.
 I've also been honored six times with Emmy Awards for investigative reporting, and the national George Polk & Columbia-duPont awards in 2014 for exposing red light camera abuses.

-The red light camera series not only launched a national conversation about the red light camera fairness, but we got many injustices fixed.
-Florida has seen a multi-million dollar drop in tickets after the state lengthened yellow lights and the improved signal engineering will help to prevent accidents at thousands of intersections statewide.
+The red light camera series not only launched a national conversation about the technology's fairness, but we got many injustices fixed.
+Florida has seen a multi-million dollar drop in tickets after the state lengthened yellow intervals and the improved signal engineering will help to prevent accidents at tens of thousands of intersections statewide.

 When not competing for the best investigative stories in Tampa Bay, I dabble in competitive triathlon racing.
 But I've found more success as a competitive eater, winning more than a dozen pepper-, hot dog-, and tater tot-eating contests.